awslabs/aws-sdk-rust/sdk/ivs/README.md

 __Stream Endpoints__
   - GetStream — Gets information about the active (live) stream on a specified channel.
+  - GetStreamSession — Gets metadata on a specified stream.
   - ListStreams — Gets summary information about live streams in your account, in the Amazon Web Services region where the API request is processed.
+  - ListStreamSessions — Gets a summary of current and previous streams for a specified channel in your account, in the AWS region where the API request is processed.
   - StopStream — Disconnects the incoming RTMPS stream for the specified channel.
 Can be used in conjunction with DeleteStreamKey to prevent further streaming to a channel.
   - PutMetadata — Inserts metadata into the active stream of the specified channel.
 At most 5 requests per second per channel are allowed, each with a maximum 1 KB payload.
 (If 5 TPS is not sufficient for your needs, we recommend batching your data into a single PutMetadata call.)
 At most 155 requests per second per account are allowed.